-Right-click on one or more target devices in the console window.
+1. Right-click on one or more target devices in the console window.
 Alternatively, right-click on the device collection itself to add all target devices in this collection to a domain.
+Select Active

-Select Active Directory, then select Delete machine account.
-The Delete Machine Accounts from Active Directory dialog appears.
-2. In the Target Device table, highlight those target devices that you want to remove from the domain, then click Delete Account.
+Directory Management, then select Delete machine account.
+The Active Directory Management dialog appears.

+2. In the Target Device table, highlight those target devices that are removed from the domain, then click the Delete Devices button.
 Click Close to exit the dialog.